What are artificial rains and how they are created?

 It is transported to place where clouds gather but no rains.

-Read an article on How is artificial rain produced.
+Read an article on #-Link-Snipped-#.
 I think there are many ways involved in producing Artificial rain.
 Two ideas are explained very well in this article.